kenglxn/kenglxn.github.com/cv/index.md

    from: October 2010
    to: September 2012
    desc:
    - Core developer on TMS Provisioning Extension.
+TMS is a tele conferencing solution for on-premise high resolution b2b.
 Focus areas include architecture and API design, scalability and user experience.
    more: "Core technologies: Java, Spring, Jersey, Ruby, CoffeeScript"
  - company: Know IT Objectnet AS
    position: Consultant